 Expect header and waits for the server to respond

 PUT /somewhere/fun HTTP/1.1 Host: origin.example.com Content-Type: video/h264 Content-Length: 1234567890987 Expect: 100-continue

-The server now checks the request headers and may respond with a
+The server checks the headers and generates the response.

 |Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content (HTTP/1.1)|